SoumyaGanesh12/FreeScribe/README.md

-# 🎙️ FreeScribe – In-Browser Transcription & Translation App
+# 🎙️FreeScribe - In-Browser Transcription & Translation App

 **FreeScribe** is a fully browser-based audio transcription and translation tool built with React and Web Workers.
 It enables users to record or upload audio, transcribe speech to text using machine learning models running locally in the browser, and translate the transcribed text into over 100 languages — all without requiring any backend or API integration.

----

 ## Features